leo7322/can_test/README.md

-# can_test
+# ramp_test
-This projrct is to demonstrate the ramp function testing and signal transmission in can bus.
+This project is to demonstrate the ramp function testing and signal transmission in can bus.
-The function includes message sending, signal transforming, time counting, and data storing in file.
+The function includes message sending, signal transforming, time counting, and data storage in file.